Manifold Fitting under Unbounded Noise: Experimental Results

-As projections, points in $\tilde{P}$ lie on the corresponding $\M_{\rm out}$, and $H(\tilde{P}, \M)$ is a good estimation of $H(\M_{\rm out}, \M)$ when $\tilde{P}$ are dense enough.
-To project a point $p$ onto a manifold defined by $\{x: f(x)=0\}$, we design algorithm \ref{alg:GD}.
-Taking $f$ in algorithm \ref{alg:GD} as (\ref{fun:out_ours}), we could project $p$ onto our output manifold.
-It should be noted that the difficulty of calculating such a gradient lies in calculating a gradient of orthogonal projection, which can be addressed according to \cite{Shapiro1995}. \cite{mohammed2017manifold} suggested a subspace-constrained gradient descent algorithm to project a point onto $\M_{\rm out}$ constructed by km17.
+As projections, points in $\tilde{P}$ lie on the corresponding $\M_{\rm out}$, and the Hausdorff distance $H(\tilde{P}, \M)$ could estimate $H(\M_{\rm out}, \M)$ when $\tilde{P}$ are dense enough.
+This motivates us to evaluate the approximation error of $\M_{\rm out}$ to $\M$ by $H(\tilde{P}, \M)$.
+To project a point $p$ onto a manifold defined by (\ref{out:ours}), we design algorithm \ref{alg:GD}.
+Taking $x=p$ and $f$ in algorithm \ref{alg:GD} as (\ref{fun:out_ours}), we could project $p$ onto our output manifold.
+It should be noted that the difficulty of calculating such a gradient lies in calculating a gradient of orthogonal projection, which can be addressed, according to \cite{Shapiro1995}.
+Detailed formula refers to Appendix \ref{app:gradient}. \cite{mohammed2017manifold} suggested a subspace-constrained gradient descent algorithm to project a point onto $\M_{\rm out}$ constructed by km17.
 Thus, we adopt this algorithm to implement km17 in this simulation.
-Although \cite{pmlr-v75-fefferman18a} have not considered the issue, we implement their method too via algorithm \ref{alg:GD}, treating $f$ as the one defined on the left-hand side of (\ref{out:CF18}).
+Although \cite{pmlr-v75-fefferman18a} did not consider the issue, we nevertheless implement their method too via algorithm \ref{alg:GD}, treating $f(x)$ as the approximated bias at $x$ defined by \cite{pmlr-v75-fefferman18a}.